greymatter-io/helm-charts/README.md

     go test -v greymatter_integration_test.go
     ```

+## Development

+Current Release Branch: `release-2.3`
+Future Release Branch: `release-2.4`

+>*If changes are made to the current release branch make sure to ensure corresponding changes are made to the future release branch*

+### Versioning

+Grey Matter Helm Charts follow semver principals and allow us to manage active development for current and future releases.
+Pre-release charts will have a suffix of `-x` which indicates to helm that this is a prerelease chart.
+These are not used for installation or dependency fulfillment unless specifically called out.

+Any change to the Helm Chart templates or values files will require the chart version to be incremented in order to pass ci/cd linting.

+**General guidance for release/ tag versioning:**

+*Increment Major:*
+If a helm release can not be upgraded using a `helm upgrade <release_name>`
+Adding or major charts

+*Increment Minor:*
+Addition, removal, substitution of values files and/or templates have changes that make them incompatible with older values files

+*Increment Patch:*
+Template logic changes which do not result in modifications to values files (are backwards compatible)

+### Release Tagging

+Releases will be tagged periodically and will be based off the release branch.
+For `release-2.4` branch we will tag `2.4.x`.

 ## More Documentation

 Additional information on the Helm Charts and Grey Matter configuration can be found in the links below.